Duyrep/Minesweeper/README.md

 # Minesweeper
--This minesweeper game is 100% complete
+- This minesweeper game is 100% complete
+- Run `main.py` file to play